Nursing revalidation support

 - Study area - anyone can come in and use the study areas.
 We are a relatively quiet library and have a silent study room for those who need it.

-- IT suite and facilities - the neighbouring IT suite includes PCs, with access to both the NHS and Keele networks.
+- IT facilities - Computers on either the NHS and Keele networks are available.
 There are also printing, scanning and photocopying facilities.
 Wifi is available throughout the library.

 - Nursing and Midwifery Council Revalidation - NMC revalidation microsite.